dinc5150/hidsiu/Forms/AjaxFormToUIOmatic/Readme.md

 # How To Create An Ajax MVC form and save to UIOmatic

-*** Note To Self: Have a look at TRC Packman for good example
+*** Note To Self:
+ - Have a look at TRC Packman for good example
+ - This code hasnt been tested yet

 Nuget Requirements:
  - Umbraco